-If you say that you are offering tutorial videos perhaps in the form of a course or a series of videos on a particular topic and that too for free, they will be highly interested.
+If you say that you are offering tutorial videos, perhaps in the form of a course or a series of videos on a particular topic, and that too for free, they will be highly interested.

-All you have to say is that each of these videos will be sent one by one to your email address and they will be ready to give you theirs.
+All you have to say is that each of these videos will be sent one by one to your email address, and they will be ready to give you theirs.

 Using Sidebar Forms

-This space has plenty of room to add more content for visitors to give a look without hindering them from consuming the primary content.
+This space has plenty of room to add more content for visitors to give a look at without hindering them from consuming the primary content.

 You can use this spot to put a subscription box or form here.
 Since this spot has high visibility and also doesn’t distract your visitors, this is one of the best spots for asking for sign-ups.

-Make sure you use the sidebar as this is an effective spot to get more email addresses from your website visitors.
+Make sure you use the sidebar, as this is an effective spot to get more email addresses from your website visitors.

 Especially if you are struggling to get email addresses, trying this spot can be really helpful.